Reds vs. Nationals Player Props Betting Odds

-Player prop bet odds for Spencer Steer, Lane Thomas and others are available when the Cincinnati Reds visit the Washington Nationals at Nationals Park on Wednesday (first pitch at 7:05 PM ET).
+Spencer Steer and Lane Thomas are among the players with prop bets available when the Cincinnati Reds and the Washington Nationals play at Nationals Park on Thursday (beginning at 1:05 PM ET).

 Bet on this matchup or its props with BetMGM!